nvdla/doc/doc/ias/unit_description.rst

 .. figure:: ias_image4_convolution_pipeline.png
   :align: center

-  convolution pipeline
+  Convolution Pipeline

 Direct Convolution
 ~~~~~~~~~~~~~~~~~~

-For convolution pipeline, it always has two parts of input.
+The convolution pipeline always has two parts of input data.
 One is input
 activation data, the other is weight data.
 Suppose NVDLA engine has such
 input parameters: